Hate - jealousy of stepson

 "Is cervical screening more painful after the menopause?"

-Certainly after menopause the vaginal walls and entrance can become smaller.
+After menopause, one of the side effects is that the vaginal walls and entrance can become smaller.
 Women may also make less natural lubrication and this can make the insertion of the speculum more uncomfortable.
 Oestrogen levels in the body also fall, which means the cells of the cervix do not shed as easily.
 This can sometimes produce an 'inadequate' cervical screening test result as not enough cells can be collected.
 If this happens, you may need to come back to repeat the cervical screening test.
 There are, however, ways to make screening easier post-menopause.

 If you are experiencing any or all of these symptoms or are concerned about any new symptom, you should make an appointment to see your GP as soon as possible.
 Remember, these symptoms can be associated with many other conditions that are not cancer-related.